gbif/ffu-documentation/Dimensions_Criterion.md

-This page lists dimensions and criterion that could be eventually reused in Data Quality profiles to assess the fitness for use of biodiversity records.
-The same dimensions and criterion can also be used to simply validate a dataset or a set of records when more domain knowledge can be provided.
+This page lists dimensions and criterion that could be eventually reused to create:
+* Data Quality profiles to assess the fitness for use of biodiversity records
+* Create validation report for a dataset
+* Create custom validations report for a dataset when more domain knowledge can be provided.

 # Dimensions
 ## Completeness